m-elkhou/Web_Mining/README.md

 University.
 This software reads the text and assigns parts of speech (noun, verb, adjective) to each word.

-j) Remove stopwords of standard Arabic ( ,(...,بعد, إن, أن  French (alors, à, ainsi, ...), and English (about, above, almost,...).
+j) Remove stopwords of standard Arabic (...,بعد, إن, أن )  French (alors, à, ainsi, ...), and English (about, above, almost,...).

 - Topic models: LDA
 ***